 PLEASE NOTE: Effective April 4, 2022, applicants must have a Unique Entity Identifier (UEI) at the time of application submission (SF-424, field 8c).
 The UEI is generated as part of SAM.gov registration.
 Current SAM.gov registrants have already been assigned their UEI and can view it in SAM.gov and Grants.gov.
-Additional information is available on the GSA website, SAM.gov, and Grants.gov-Finding the UEI.
+Additional information is available on the GSA website, a.
+Unique Entity Identifier (UEI):

+SAM.gov, and Grants.gov- Finding the UEI.